 Location: East Lawn

-We run a number of quieter sessions throughout the season which are suitable for disabled skaters, including wheelchair users and those with other disabilities and additional needs.
+We run a number of quieter Accessible only skate sessions throughout the season which are suitable for skaters with additional needs.

 Set against the backdrop of the Waterhouse building, the Ice Rink at the Natural History Museum is one of the most magical places to be this winter.

-Our professional, disability-aware ice marshals will be on hand to give advice and assistance to skaters.
+Our professional ice marshals will be on hand to give advice and assistance to all skaters within these sessions.

-A carer may accompany you and skate for free, with up to three additional skaters, who will need to buy tickets.
+A disability personal assistant may accompany you and skate for free, with up to three additional skaters, who will need to buy tickets.